levindoneto/Data_Compression_Labs/Lab06/README.md

 ## Controller

-State machine for controlling the increment of counter and sending data out
+State machine for controlling the increment of counter and sending data out.

 ## Datapath